Browse Tax Articles

 Both cash and noncash gambling winnings are fully taxable.

-Cash winnings include money received from:
+Cash winnings include money you received from:

 The payer must provide you with a Form W-2G if you win:

-You should receive a copy of Form W-2G showing the amount you won and the amount of tax withheld.
+You should receive a copy of your Form W-2G showing the amount you won and the amount of tax withheld.
 Even if you don't receive a Form W-2G, include your winnings on your return.